Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

-In general, the state-transition diagrams of Brownian circuits exhibit complex structures involving multiple branches and merges.
-Such complexity makes exact coarse-graining into a simple one-dimensional Markov process rarely possible.
-Nevertheless, Brownian circuits obey structural constraints that allow us to formulate general statements about the scaling behavior of their FPT.
+Generally, state-transition diagrams of Brownian circuits exhibit complex structures involving multiple branches and merges.
+Such complexity makes an exact reduction to a simple one-dimensional Markov process rarely possible.
+Nevertheless, Brownian circuits obey structural constraints that enable us to formulate general statements regarding the scaling behavior of their FPT.

-Although a full reduction to one dimension is not possible for arbitrary circuits, it is still feasible to obtain a local one-dimensional approximation by grouping states according to their distance from the completed state and summing the master equations within each group.
-This procedure yields an effective escape rate governing the probability flow between adjacent groups.
+Although a full reduction to one dimension is not possible for arbitrary circuits, we can it is still feasibly obtain a local one-dimensional approximation by grouping the states according to their distance from the completed state and summing the master equations within each group.
+This procedure yields an effective escape rate that governs the probability flow between adjacent groups.
 The ratio of its forward and backward contributions can then be interpreted analogously to the $\gamma_+/\gamma_-$ ratio in the strictly one-dimensional setting.

-Because Brownian circuits implement deterministic logical mappings, each input corresponds to a unique output.
-As a result, multiple distinct initial states must converge to the single completed state through intermediate transitions.
+Because Brownian circuits implement deterministic logical mapping, each input corresponds to a unique output.
+As a result, multiple distinct initial states must converge to a single completed state via intermediate transitions.
 This structural feature implies that each intermediate state typically has exactly one forward transition but multiple backward transitions.
 The total backward transition rate, therefore, tends to exceed the forward transition rate.
-This does not mean that backward transitions always dominate.
+However, this does not mean that backward transitions are dominant.
 Rather, it indicates a generic structural bias toward backward motion, which must be compensated for by a sufficiently large forward rate to ensure efficient computation.

 To quantify this imbalance, we introduce a factor $a$ representing the average number of backward transitions per forward transition.
-This leads to a generalized balance condition for the easy-hard transition:
+This leads to the following generalized balance condition for the easy--hard transition: